saltstack/salt/doc/topics/cloud/reactor.rst

             profile: my-pagerduty-account

-When the Event Reactor receives an event notifying it that a new instance has been created, this ``sls`` will create a new incident in Pager Duty, using the configured Pager Duty account.
+When the Event Reactor receives an event notifying it that a new instance has been created, this ``sls`` will create a new incident in PagerDuty, using the configured PagerDuty account.

 The declaration ID in this example is ``new_instance_alert``.
 The function called is ``cmd.pagerduty.create_event``.
 The ``cmd`` portion of this function